-Some main advantages of a set neck are the look and play ability.
-This design is found on higher price point guitars because not only should they sound and feel better, but they need to also look the part.
+Some main advantages of a set neck are the look and playability.
+This design is found on higher price point guitars.
+Not only should they sound and feel better, but they need to also look the part.

-This design also allows a player to get up into the upper frets without a stumbling block at the heel connection.
+This design also allows a player to get up into the upper frets.
+All without a stumbling block at the heel connection.

-The rigidity is also a benefit because the neck joint will not change should the wood shrink, and so tuning is more rock-solid as a result.
+The rigidity is also a benefit because the neck joint will not change should the wood shrink.
+So tuning is more rock-solid as a result.

-Set neck guitars offers several advantages over the bolt-on joint:
+Set neck guitars offer several advantages over the bolt-on joint:

 - Tighter connection between the neck and body

 - It is less likely to warp or twist

 - Looks better and can be finished in the same color as the body